superlooper615/little-otter/README.md

 -   What does testing new code/features look like?

-     - Run test locally then commit CI/CD pipeline
+     - Run tests locally then commit CI/CD pipeline

+     - Run tests in the emphemeral environments that replicate the production environment.

      - Can create containers to maintain consistency of the testing environment between developers.

-     - I would love to know the current setup of Little Otter

 -   How can we feel confident on application health?